edwardoughton/backcast/README.md

 The final results consist of a back-casted deployment schedule for the roll-out of 2G GSM, 3G UMTS and 4G LTE cellular assets, applied here to Mexico.

-Results are validated against Mexican census data from 2010 and 2020, asking citizens whether they have a cellular subscription or not.

 ### Current Contributors
 - Edward Oughton
 - Maria Vagliasindi